Published at

 This post is part of my Today I learned series in which I share all my web development learnings.

-Let's assume you have this script:
+Let's look at an example and assume you have this script:

 function factorial(n) {